cswartzvi/hamilton/docs/concepts/function-modifiers.rst

 @tag
 ~~~~~~~~
 The ``@tag`` decorator **doesn't modify the function/node**.
-It attaches metadata to the node that can be used by Hamilton and you.
+It attaches metadata to the node that can be used by Apache Hamilton and you.
 It can help tag nodes by ownership, data source, version, infrastructure, and anything else.

 For example, this tags the associated data product and the sensitivity of the data.